sheltermanager/asm3/doc/manual/publishing.rst

   Animals who are marked as held awaiting reclaim will *not* be registered until after the hold is removed.

+* Update adoption websites every: Some adoption websites will accept updates more frequently than the 24 hour default.
+Setting this option to a value smaller than 24 will update those services at the chosen interval.
+Services affected by this value are PetFinder, AdoptAPet, PetRescue, SavourLife and Maddie's Pet Assistant

 * Reupload animal images every time: Ticking this box will tell the publisher to reupload images for all the animals published.
 Normally, ASM will not upload an image it has previously uploaded to save bandwidth.
 ASM will detect